No Data State

 Things to consider

-- Long gaps in data will not change alert state
+- Long gaps does not change alert state.

 Set no data state

-Use Set no data state when you want to explicitly track missing data as its own condition.
+Select Set no data state when you want to track missing data as its own condition.

 This option is ideal when missing data is neither OK nor alerting, but still important to observe and act on.